Articles

 3. Difficulty tolerating forced air

 You may be able to overcome this by using a machine with a "ramp" feature.
 This setting allows you to start with low air pressure.
 The machine then automatically and slowly increases the air pressure to your prescribed setting as you fall asleep.
-Your doctor can adjust its rate.
+Your healthcare professional can adjust its rate.

-If this feature doesn't help, talk with your doctor about changing to a device that automatically and constantly adjusts the pressure while you're sleeping.
-An example is a bi-level positive airway pressure (BPAP) machine that delivers more pressure when you breathe in (inhale) and less when you breathe out (exhale).
+If this feature doesn't help, talk with your healthcare team about changing to a machine that automatically and constantly adjusts the pressure while you're sleeping.
+An example is a bi-level positive airway pressure (BPAP) machine that delivers more pressure when you breathe in, called inhale, and less when you breathe out, called exhale.